 Fraudsters have many ways to try to access your information.
 They might try to log in to an online account (such as a

 Fraudsters send an e-mail or text message or make a phone call to con someone into providing personal information (e.g., email address, passwords, etc.) directly or by visiting a bogus website.

 Fraudsters con someone into visiting a website or downloading an app, malware software, or file that appears to be from a legitimate source.
 Once the malware is on the device, it collects personal data.
 And when the fraudster demands a ransom payment for the release of that data, it’s then called ransomware.

 A technique involving interception of information intended for someone else.
 This might happen in connection with other techniques.
 For instance, the interception might occur through malware the fraudster placed on your device, or as a result of a phishing effort that leads you to a fake website that captures information you intended to enter on a legitimate site.

 A person poses as someone else to gain access to account information.
 One common pretexting scheme involves impersonation based on information the fraudster knows about the potential victim.

-A fraudster tries to transfer your phone number to a device they control.
-This generally happens either by switching your phone number to another carrier or changing the SIM card assigned to your phone number.
+A fraudster impersonates you and transfers your phone number to a device they control.
+They do this either by switching your phone number to another carrier or swapping the SIM card assigned to your phone number without your permission.

-Customers have legitimate reasons to do both—for example, you may need to change your SIM card if you lose your phone.
-But fraudsters try to misuse these functions to gain control of your phone number and impersonate you, which may help them access your online accounts (like email and online banking).
-Read How T‑Mobile helps customers fight account takeover fraud to learn more
+Customers have legitimate reasons to do both—for example, you may choose to switch carriers or need to replace your SIM card if you lose your phone.
+But fraudsters try to misuse these functions to gain control of your phone number and gain access to your online accounts (like email and online banking).
+Read How

 Cybersecurity is the practice of protecting systems, networks, programs, and technologies from digital attacks.
 At